1holz/Mooshroom-Lib/README.md

-The Einholzscher-Tech-Mod is just another Minecraft Tech Mod for Fabric.
+The Einholzscher Tech Mod is just another Minecraft Tech Mod for Fabric.